euroargodev/argopy/docs/paper.md

 pressure, temperature and salinity from the surface to 2000m depth every 10 days.
 The localisation of these probes is nearly random between the $60^o$ parallels ([see live coverage here](http://map.argo-france.fr)).
-All probes data are collected by satellite in real-time, processed by several data centers and finally merged in a single dataset (collecting more than 2 millions of vertical profiles data) made freely available to anyone through a [ftp server](ftp://ftp.ifremer.fr/ifremer/argo) or [monthly zip snapshots](http://dx.doi.org/10.17882/42182).
+All probes data are collected by satellite in real-time, processed by several data centers and finally merged in a single dataset (collecting more than 2.3 millions of vertical profiles data as of June 2020) made freely available to anyone through a [ftp server](ftp://ftp.ifremer.fr/ifremer/argo) or [monthly zip snapshots](http://dx.doi.org/10.17882/42182).

 The Argo community focuses on delivering a curated dataset of the best scientific quality, and never provided